 Helen Mangan and Claire Parker romped home in lightweight doubles with a winning margin of 15 seconds, but had a tougher time of it in openweight which they won by four seconds.

 There were no openweight squad crew entries and not surprisingly lightweight sculler Caroline Lucas didn’t come all the way from Italy either.
-Debbie Flewin came second in the single sculls (which only attracted a meagre seven entries), finishing 11 seconds behind Cathy Baker of Tideway Scullers, and was subsequently given the spare seat in the GB quad vacated after Lucerne by Gill Bond.
+Debbie Flewin came second in the single sculls (which only attracted a meagre seven entries), finishing 11 seconds behind Cathy Baker of Tideway Scullers, but was subsequently given the spare seat in the GB quad vacated after Lucerne by Gill Bond.

 B: Deborah Flewin (Tideway Scullers’ School)